Deepti1206/House_Price_Prediction_Project/README.md

 ## Background

+- This project is entirely based on the **House Prices - Advanced Regression Techniques** Kaggle Competition.
+With a dataset comprising **81 variables** and **1,460 observations**, it covers nearly every aspect of residential homes in Ames, Iowa.
+- You can access the dataset by following this link: [House Prices - Advanced Regression Techniques Dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)

 ## Dataset Overview

+- There are two dataset given, test data and train data.
+Usually, a model is trained on train data and then is tested on test data (hence the names).
-The dataset consists of 81 variables and 1,460 observations describing various parameters of residential homes in Ames, Iowa. datatype-------
+- The dataset consists of 81 variables and 1,460 observations describing various parameters of residential homes in Ames, Iowa.
+There are 43 variables that has character or text data type and 38 variiables that has interger or numeric data type.
+- The target variable that I want to predict is the Sales Price.

 ## Methodology
 This project followed these steps: